CrocoFactory/sensei/docs/learn/user_guide/params_response.md

 !!! example
     You can use `None`, when function doesn't return relevant response or doesn't return it at all.
-    For instance, endpoints with `DELETE` method often don't return a response.
+    For instance, endpoints with `DELETE` method often don't return the response.

     ```python
     @router.delete('/users')